-Note: v indicates the version, r indicates the release number, and m indicates the modification number
+Note: v indicates the version, r indicates the release number, and m indicates the modification number unzip zowe-cli-package-1.0.1.zip

 3. Open a command-line window such as Windows Command Prompt.
 Browse to the directory where you downloaded the Zowe CLI installation package.
 Issue the following command to unzip the files: